 West Kennet Long Barrow is by far one of my favourite places to visit in the whole of the Avebury World Heritage Site.

 I totally understand that it sounds kind of strange to be in awe of an ancient house of the dead.
 But, here we are.

 It’s an incredible spot but don’t just take my word for it.
-Early humans, Romans soldiers, Anglo-Saxons and famous antiquarians have all been fascinated with this area.
+Early humans, Roman soldiers, Anglo-Saxons, and famous antiquarians have all been fascinated with this area.

 What is West Kennet Long Barrow?

 This earth barrow is one of the largest and most impressive Neolithic gravesites that has been discovered in Britain.

 It was built around 3650BC as a tomb to bury members of an ancient farming settlement and it has been estimated that it was used over the course of 1,000 years.

 It’s a huge mound that is around 10 feet high, 82 feet wide, and over 328 feet long.

 It’s only second to East Kennet Long Barrow in length which is on private land just a few miles away.